 Students are expected to attend all scheduled classes and all clinical and field rotations.

 Internship in the field is a period of supervised experience with an approved paramedic-level ambulance service.
-Students are assigned to various approved field sites.
 During field internship, the student will follow instructions given to him/her by the field preceptor.
 During this supervised field experience, numerous skill competencies and ALS calls are required.
 The field internship will take 360-600 hours.

 Each of the three components—didactic, clinical and field—must be completed successfully before the student may take the National Registry examinations.